 Power of Natural Selection?

 Does natural selection have power?
 Perhaps.
 It can certainly select to fit an organism to its environment.
-There is an absolute myriad of examples which could be given to make this point.
+There is an absolute myriad of examples that could be given to make this point.
 One recent one involves lice that live on pigeons.
 The study involved putting lice of different colors on different color pigeons and seeing what happened.
 Some of the pigeons were restricted, others were not.
 On the restricted pigeons, lice that matched the feathers and that did not match the feathers both remained at the end of the experiment.
 On the unrestricted pigeons, only those lice which matched the feathers remained.
 This is environmental selection at its finest.
 Note that this is an example of how conservative selection works.
 Only the massively deleterious color morphs were killed by the pigeons.
 The neutral or near neutrals were not eaten.
 The environment thus proved deleterious to what otherwise would be a neutral color morph of the louse.

 Note that it is the environment that drives selection.
 The environment around the louse determined whether it lived or died.
 If it happened to match its background, then it would survive.
 If it did not, it died.
 The environment effectively determines the fate of the louse in this experiment.
 And this is true in most cases where natural selection is discussed.
 Thus “natural selection” is something of a misnomer.
 It should be termed environmental selection, though technically the environment is not consciously selecting anything.

 Thus natural selection does have power.
 Its power, however, is largely conservative in a population.
 It does not have the power to create anything new, nor does It have the power to plan for environmental changes.
 Thus, its power is largely limited in scale and scope.
 It can account for stability within a population or even minor changes that cannot be observed by natural selection, ie changes that are neutral.
-In other words, it is possible that eye color within a population could change by means of genetic drift but developing an entirely new trait from an existing trait, such as the birds wing from a dinosaur forearm is completely impossible.
+In other words, it is possible that eye color within a population could change by means of genetic drift but developing an entirely new trait from an existing trait, such as the bird’s wing from a dinosaur forearm is completely impossible.

 Edward Blyth “An attempt to classify the “varieties” of animals with observations on the marked seasonal and other changes which naturally take place in various British species and which do not constitute varieties.”
 Magazine of Natural History 10 (1835) https://www.biodiversitylibrary.org/page/2335165#page/57/mode/1up